-Cable Median Barrier: Only a single run of median cable barrier is allowed.
-Provide a single run of cable median barrier along Interstate 77 between US21 and Blythewood Road interchanges where medians are less than or equal to 90 feet in width.
+Cable Median Barrier: Provide a single run of cable median barrier along Interstate 77 between US21 and Blythewood Road interchanges where medians are less than or equal to 90 feet in width.
 Install cable median barrier in accordance with SCDOT standard drawings and specifications.
 Include in this work all necessary median grading, drainage adjustments, and any other work necessary to meet current design standards.